nikankad/crypto/README.md

 # crypto
- a simple light python script that outputs the price/attributes of many different cryptocurrencies
+ a simple python script that uses the (coingecko)["https://www.coingecko.com/en/api"] api to output the price/attributes of many different cryptocurrencies